Soba Noodle Soup

 Swiss chard, noodles, carrots, and mushrooms inside of a Dutch oven.

-7. Soba Noodles: These noodles are chewy and soak up the flavors.
+7. Soba Noodles – These noodles are chewy and soak up the flavors.

-12. Toasted Sesame Seeds: A sprinkle adds a nutty flavor and some crunch.
+12. Toasted Sesame Seeds – A sprinkle adds a nutty flavor and some crunch.

 A pot of soup with noodles, swiss chard, and mushrooms.

-How To Make Soba Noodle Soup
+How To Make Soba Noodles Soup

 While this may not be an authentic Japanese recipe for Toshikoshi Soba – that’s why I call it simple and easy – the taste of it comes pretty darn close.
 The hot broth infused with ginger, garlic, and soy sauce is reason enough to bring this noodle soup to a dinner table near you!